-Use the Plant Inspection Record to record the results of your plant inspections.
-The Plant Inspection Record should be completed each week for all plant on a site by a suitably qualified person.
+Use the Plant Inspection Record or the Work Equipment Inspection Record to record the results of your plant and smaller tools inspections.
+The Plant or Work Equipment Inspection Records should be completed each week for all plant on a site by a suitably qualified person.
 It must not be signed until any maintenance required that is indicated by the checklist included in the document has been carried out and confirmed as satisfactory by subsequent inspection.
 It is important to file these records so that they could be consulted by an inspector if necessary.